HasithaErandika/MedicalAppoinmtentSystem/README.md

+---

 # Medical Appointment Scheduling System

-## Project Overview
+## Overview
-The **Medical Appointment Scheduling System** is a web-based application designed to streamline the process of booking and managing medical appointments.
-It allows **patients** to register, log in, and schedule appointments with doctors, while **admins** can oversee all users, doctors, and appointments.
-The system uses **file handling** for data storage (no database) and incorporates **priority queues** for emergency appointments and **bubble sort** for organizing appointment schedules.
+The **Medical Appointment Scheduling System** is a web-based application developed as a 1st-year, 2nd-semester student project using Java Servlets and JSPs.
+It enables patients to book medical appointments, admins to manage system data, and incorporates priority queues for emergency scheduling and bubble sort for ordering appointments—all without a database, using plain text files for storage.

-This project demonstrates core Java concepts (OOP, Servlets), JSP for dynamic frontends, and basic algorithms, making it an excellent showcase of full-stack development skills.

----

-## Features

-### Patient Features
-- Register and log in to the system.
-- Book appointments with available doctors by selecting date and time.
-- Cancel existing appointments.
-- View personal appointment history.

-### Admin Features
+### Key Features
-- Log in with admin credentials.
-- Manage doctors (add, edit, remove).
-- View and sort all appointments by date/time using bubble sort.
-- Search appointments by patient name or date.
+- **Role-Based Access**: Supports Patients (book appointments), Admins (manage system), and placeholder for Doctors.
-- Prioritize emergency appointments using a priority queue.
+- **Appointment Management**: Book, edit, cancel appointments with priority (emergency vs. normal).

-### Doctor Features (Optional)
-- View personal appointment schedule.

-### Technical Highlights
+- **Doctor Availability**: Admins manage doctor schedules; patients see available slots.
-- **File-Based Storage**: Data stored in `patients.txt`, `doctors.txt`, and `appointments.txt`.
+- **File-Based Storage**: Data stored in `.txt` files (patients, doctors, appointments).
-- **Priority Queue**: Ensures critical patients are scheduled first.
-- **Bubble Sort**: Orders appointments chronologically for admin views.

----
+- **Sorting**: Uses bubble sort to order appointments by date/time.
+- **Priority Queues**: Prioritizes emergency appointments using `PriorityQueue`.

+### Project Goals
+- Implement **priority queues** to handle emergency appointments.
+- Use **bubble sort** for sorting appointments (academic requirement).
+- Demonstrate **file handling** for CRUD operations without a database.

 ## Project Structure
 ```